WikiEducationFoundation/WikiEduDashboard/docs/setup.md

 [Back to README](../README.md)
 # Script Setup
 We have a script to automate the process of setting up your developmental environment.
-Right now, it supports Debian-based systems(Debian, Ubuntu etc.) and MacOS.
+Right now, it supports Debian-based systems(Debian, Ubuntu etc.), Fedora and MacOS.

 **Warning**: If you run this python script on Windows system, it will run a still in Development script, which is **not** tested fully and might **not** work properly.